The Standard Formula: A Guide to Solvency II – Chapter 8: Capital Requirements

 • A non-life catastrophe risk sub-module covering the risk of loss, or of adverse change in the value of insurance liabilities, resulting from significant uncertainty of pricing and provisioning assumptions related to extreme or exceptional events.

-• A natural catastrophe risk sub-module, which is sub-divided into risk of windstorms, earthquakes, floods, hail risk and subsidence.
+• A natural catastrophe risk sub-module, which is sub-divided into risk of windstorms, earthquakes, floods, hail and subsidence.

 • A man-made catastrophe risk sub-module, which is sub-divided into risk relating to motor vehicle liability, marine, aviation, fire, liability and credit and surety.